ucfacmw/ucfacmw.org/content/authors/jaralliesse/_index.md

 # Add your biography below the ---
 ---

-Hey there! :waving_hand: I'm Jon and I'm currently the President of ACM & ACM-W at the [University of Central Florida](https://www.ucf.edu/) :woozy:
+Hiya! :waving_hand: I'm Jaralliesse and I'm currently the Secretary of ACM & ACM-W at the [University of Central Florida](https://www.ucf.edu/) for the 2022 - 2023 academic year! :muscle::triumph:

-I'm currently working at [Tesla](https://www.tesla.com) as a Software Engineer Intern! :red_car:
+I have a variety of interests but I enjoy trying new things!
+This year I'll be participating in the NASA Student Launch :rocket: